cloudquery/cloudquery/website/pages/docs/advanced-topics/monitoring.md

 > For additional ways to run the collector, please refer to the [official documentation](https://docs.datadoghq.com/opentelemetry/collector_exporter/deployment#running-the-collector).

-### Direct OTEL Ingestion by the Datadog Agent via a configuration file
+### Option 2: Direct OTEL Ingestion by the Datadog Agent via a configuration file

 [Locate](https://docs.datadoghq.com/agent/configuration/agent-configuration-files/) your `datadog.yaml` file and add the following configuration: